manjunadhkonapalli/KONNECT/README.md

 This is the most complex MERN app that i have ever created
 #

-To run the program, Download the files and run it on localhost.
+To run the program,
+1. Download the files
+2. In terminal **cd** over to the directory
+3. Enter the command **npm run dev**
+4. Go to localhost:3000

 #